 A plant from Peru, it is one of the more popular adaptogens on the market.
 It is known for its energy-enhancing effects, however studies have shown how it can also benefit skin health.
-According to the Universidad Peruana Cayetano Heredia in Lima, Peru, it can act as a protectant against the sun.
+According to researchers in Brazil, it can act as a protectant against the sun.
 One beauty company found that Maca can increase collagen synthesis in the skin.

 If fine lines and wrinkles are your concern, then get to know this herb.
 It has been found to support collagen and elastin production in the skin, which are the building blocks of young, plump skin.